SanderMertens/flecs/docs/FlecsScript.md

 const exp = "{value:.2e}"  // 1.25e+01
 ```

-Width and precision can be integer literals, variables, or parenthesized
+Width and precision can be integer literals, variables, or parenthesized expressions.
-expressions.
-Variable names can be written with or without `$`:

 ```cpp
 const value = 12.3456